fishy15/TLE/README.md

 # TLE (+ Heroku)

-This repository helps to run tle directly in the heroku.
+This repository helps to run TLE directly in the heroku.
 For more information about TLE, check the [main repository](https://github.com/cheran-senthil/TLE).

+## Note

+The master branch is almost deprecated.
+Heroku files can be used again, but if you are looking for ready-to-use version, you can see [fishy15/TLE](https://github.com/fishy15/TLE) or [hoi branch](https://github.com/ParsaAlizadeh/TLE/tree/hoi) (customized TLE).

 ---